 The novelty, compared to his prior ventures in Fulci’s dark world is the use by Frizzi of latin choral works that may remind of Jerry Goldsmith’s input on the original Omen trilogy.
 The recurring use of his beautiful voiced theme is sustained by great string work.
 It contains a lot of other inspiring leitmotiv on flute (a lyrical beauty) and a good old spooky piano (well you can have some cliche when used properly) with keyboards and funky bass for the final touch.

-Ghostly sounding but appealing in the same breath, The beyond Soundtrack works both with the film it was recorded for and for Horror soundtracks aficionados as well as for people who just love inspiring music on its own.
+Ghostly sounding but appealing in the same breath, The Beyond soundtrack works both with the film it was recorded for and for Horror soundtrack aficionados as well as for people who just love inspiring music on its own.
 Great work.

 Listen to the Main theme here: